zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 ### Feedback

-#### Retrieve the Current Call ID (getCallId)
+#### Retrieves the Current Call ID (getCallId)

 ```
 - (NSString * _Nullable)getCallId;
 ```

-When a user joins a channel on a client, a CallId is generated to identify the call from the client.
-Some methods such as rate and complain need to be called after the call ends in order to submit feedback to the SDK.
-These methods require assigned values of the `CallId` parameters.
-To use these feedback methods, call the getCallId method to retrieve the `CallId` during the call, and then pass the value as an argument in the feedback methods after the call ends.
+When a user joins a channel on a client, `callId` is generated to identify the call from the client.
+You can call the `rate` and `complain` methods after a call ends to submit feedback to the SDK.
+These feedback methods require assigned values of the `callId` parameters.
+To use these feedback methods, call this method to retrieve the `callId` during the call, and then pass the value as an argument in the feedback methods after the call ends.

 <table>
 <colgroup>